 The Company has also entered into non-competition, non-solicitation and non-disclosure agreements with each of the NEOs.
 These agreements contain contractual covenants in favour of the Company, which includes a perpetual confidentiality covenant and a non-competition covenant which applies for a period of two years after the NEO's termination of employment.
-NEOs are also subject to non-solicitation covenants in respect of employees and customers which apply for a period of two years after the NEO's termination of employment.
+NEOs are also subject to non-solicitation covenants in respect of employees and customers which apply for a period of two years after the NEO's termination of employ for a period of two years after the NEO's termination of employment.